-Place the chain over and behind the clutch, fitting the drive links in the clutch drum sprocket.
+• Place the chain over and behind the clutch, fitting the drive links in the clutch drum sprocket.

-Place chain onto the sprocket
+The chain onto the sprocket

 - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links in to bar groove.
-Pull the bar forward until the chain is snug - Pull the bar forward until the chain is snug in the groove of the bar.
-Ensure all drive links are in the bar groove. - Inks are in the bar groove.
-Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tighten finger tight.
+Pull the bar forward until the chain is snug in the groove of the bar.
+Ensure all drive links or in the bar or the bar. - Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tighten finger tight.
 Once the chain is tensioned you will need to tighten chain brake nuts.